 2. The In-pain Hiss

 This hiss is used in situations where the cat feels pain.
-It may mean that they broke a bone or felt their owner hurt them.
+It may mean they broke a bone or felt their owner hurt them.
 Try not to respond to this aggression, as you may worsen the situation.
-If your cat hisses at you, take them to their veterinarian right away so that they can be seen by a professional.
+If your cat hisses at you, take them to their veterinarian right away so that a professional can see them.